Hiroshi Sugimoto | "all the smells are gone and the sound is gone"

 and Hiroshi Sugimoto

 Preface concerning Hiroshi Sugimoto's works, the critic Shimimoto called it "the last modernist".
-Reviewing the perfect works such as "Theatre" and "Seaview", Hiroji Sugimoto is not only a master of modernism since du Xiang but also accurately conveys Japanese spirituality and aesthetics in photography.
+Reviewing the perfect works such as "Theatre" and "Seaview", Hiroji Sugimoto is not only a master of modernism since du Xiang but also accurately conveys Japanese spirituality and aesthetics in photography.compared with any other artist, Hiroji Sugimoto is conscious of the "margin of time" and is aware of the moment and eternity, constantly challenging the invisible concept of time with visible media such as photography.
+From his deep understanding of ancient art, explore how the beauty in time is expressed?
+Hiroji Sugimoto looks at time and beauty on the scale of time measured by non-contemporaries. . .

 Hiroji Sugimoto's new book Talbot